Evaluation of foreign qualifications

 What is included in a statement?

-If you have completed foreign upper-secondary education and want an evaluation so that you can apply for higher education, the evaluation will look at whether your education provides basic eligibility for Swedish higher education.
-The evaluation will also show whether your education provides you with specific entry requirements for particular subjects.
-You can use this to know what you need to add to your education before continuing to study.
+If you have completed foreign upper-secondary education and apply for an evaluation will receive information whether your education gives access to university studies in Sweden or not.
+If your education gives access the recognition statement will also show whether your education provides you with specific entry requirements for particular subjects.
+You can use this to know what you need to add to your education before continuing to studies at higher level.
+If you have a vocational upper-secondary education that doesnt give you access to university studies in Sweden, the recognition statement will state what degree awarded and the alignment of the education.

 If you have an academic degree or a vocational qualification, the statement describes your foreign education, i.e. where you studied, what degree you have, how long the programme was, and compares it to a Swedish degree.
-In a comment, we describe the focus (content) of the foreign qualification.
+In a comment, we describe the alignment of the foreign qualification.

 The Swedish Council for Higher Education (UHR) primarily compares your qualification with a Swedish degree.
 In some cases, there is no equivalent degree in the Swedish Degree Ordinance or there are significant differences between the qualifications’ content, purpose, level or scope.
 In exceptional cases, UHR can then recognise the qualification as equivalent to one year of studies at Bachelor’s or Master’s level (first or second cycle).